Liverpool, North West

 Lark Lane

 Liverpool's bohemian village in Aigburth.
 The pubs and cafes along Lark Lane run acoustic, folk, and singer-songwriter nights with loyal local audiences.
-The vibe is relaxed and community-focused — a Sunday afternoon acoustic set here draws a genuinely attentive crowd.
+The vibe is relaxed and community-focused, a Sunday afternoon acoustic set here draws a genuinely attentive crowd.
 Fees are modest but rebooking rates are high.
 Lark Lane is where you build a core following outside the city centre.

 City Centre — Concert Square & Victoria Street

 Liverpool's main nightlife area wants covers and crowd-pleasers on weekend nights.
-Concert Square bars are loud and busy — this is function work, not artistry, but the pay is reliable.
+Concert Square bars are loud and busy, this is function work, not artistry, but the pay is reliable.
 Victoria Street's more upscale bars suit jazz, soul, and acoustic duos.
 Match day weekends (Anfield and Goodison are nearby) create huge demand.
 If you play crowd-friendly material, this is consistent work.

 Not all platforms are created equal.
 Here's how they compare for working artists.

-Platform Comparison — Artist's View
+Booking Platforms — Artist's View

-What matters when you're the one looking for gigs.
+What matters when you're the one trying to land the gig.

 Feature GigXchange Encore GigPig Alive Network Lemonrock

-How to Get Gigs on GigXchange
+How to Get Gigs on GIGXCHANGE

 1. Build your profile